return to homepage

 The Sun is commonly behind us at certain angles, it is true, but that is because the rainbow is primarily a reflection of the Sun cast upon a field of moisture or dense atmosphere from behind.
 A bright patch in the far sky acts as a reflector, and the dense atmosphere in between acts as a screen.
 We are seeing a cast image of the Sun in the sky.
 In this way, we see that Alexander's band is actually an image of the least luminous band of the Solar corona.
 Study this picture:

 On the right side of the image (straight from Wikipedia), peaking at about 2 o'clock, you can easily see a band formed.
 The band goes all the way around, but it is clearest on the right side.
 About halfway to the edge of the corona, you have a fairly distinct line, separating the corona in half.
 It is darker inside this band, and lighter outside.
-The corona is at a much higher temperature, and this is commonly known.
+The corona is at a much higher temperature than the surface, and this is commonly known.
 What is less commonly known is that the corona, despite this higher temperature, is not as luminous as the Sun itself.
 It is not as luminous simply because it is less dense.
 The Sun has more atoms, and therefore more emission.
-Therefore, we have three layers here: the brightest is the Sun, then a darker layer, then a brighter layer.
+The solar atmosphere nearest the Sun also creates a band of relatively low temperature called the temperature minimum.
+Here, the temperature drops to about 4,000K, which by solar standards is quite cool.
+Above that, the atmosphere heats back up to around 20 million K, which is even hotter than the core (see my paper on magnetic reconnection and coronal temperatures).
+Therefore, we have three layers here: the very hot Sun, then a cooler layer, then a very hot corona.
+As we see from the photos, this creates not only bands of heat, but bands of brightness.
 Just as with the rainbow.
 And if you study the width of the middle layer here, you will find it matches the relative width of Alexander's band!

 In this picture, we find that the middle band of the Sun is about ¼ the radius, or a little less.
 If the band is 1 inch, the radius is 4.25 inches, according to my measurement.
 This is exactly the width of Alexander's band, relative to the radius of the inner rainbow.
 Measuring from the other rainbow photos I have published here (and from others on the web), I get 8.5 to 2, which is a match.
 Alexander's band is not caused by a gap between refractions, it is caused by the Sun's corona layers.
 Here is another photo that shows it,